jorditorresBCN/Assignments-2017/Lab04.md

 ```

 Now, with the Leaflet.js Javascript library for interactive maps, we can create our `.html` file that will host the map.
-Visit the [Leaflet Quick Start Guide](http://leafletjs.com/examples/quick-start/) for more details of how Leaflet.js can be used.
 The following `.html`page provides the maps with our geolocated tweets:

 ```html
 <!DOCTYPE html>